kamilkisiela/graphql-inspector/README.md

 - **Finds breaking or dangerous changes**
 - **Validates documents against a schema**
 - **Finds similar / duplicated types**
+- **Serves a GraphQL server with faked data and GraphQL Playground**

 GraphQL Inspector has a **CLI** and also a **programatic API**, so you can use it however you want to and even build tools on top of it.